-If pain persists it can result in anxiety and depression and, as we are witnessing, addiction to opioids for pain relief has reached epidemic levels with a staggering 1.9 million Australian adults beginning to take prescription opioids every year*.
+Chronic or persistent pain can result in anxiety and depression and, as we are witnessing, addiction to opioids for pain relief has reached epidemic levels with a staggering 1.9 million Australian adults beginning to take prescription opioids every year*.

 Have you considered acupuncture as a potential treatment for pain?

 Acupuncture engages the body’s own healing mechanisms to address underlying problems as opposed to temporarily suppressing symptoms the way drugs do.

 How does it work?

 Research has increased our knowledge about the neuroplasticity and the brain – that is the brain’s astounding ability to change and adapt.
 Acupuncture, electro-acupuncture and e-stimulation are all techniques which we can use to stimulate the body’s own biochemicals such as endorphins, encephalins and serotonin without the side effects associated with many drugs.

 Acupuncture can also help to reduce inflammation in the body. inflammation is what creates the pain (impeding proper flow of our blood and lymph systems and pushing on our various nerve receptors).

 And as we learn more about the nervous system and the brain we are developing new strategies to help you get you back to fully participating in life and doing the things you love.

 These are some of the areas where acupuncture can help:

 - Neck and back pain